YagoLopez/metaphasejs/README.md

 ## Notes

 - At this moment there are not polyfills for old browsers, but there will be in the future.
-- if Typescript and decorators are used, its configuration file `tsconfig.json` must have:
+- If Typescript and decorators are used, its configuration file `tsconfig.json` must have:
   - `experimentalDecorators = true`

   - `emitDecoratorMetadata = true`

-  - if flag `strict = true` is used, model properties (columns in db) must be initialized with values
+  - If flag `strict = true` is used, model properties (columns in db) must be initialized with values

 <p align="center"><a href="#">Back to top</a> ↑</p>